youngskilled/js-filter/README.md

 ## Changelog ##

+**Version 1.5.4**
+Removed possibility for limit to be set to 0.
+Limit must always be explicitly set to a number higher than 0 to ensure the choice is understood.

 **Version 1.5.3**
 1.5.2 was tagged incorrectly now is 1.5.3.
 Made the matching of categories exact from ^category to ^category$ reducing the number of duplicate items as all items are in containing categories.